What Is Causing My Tinnitus?

 If your tinnitus is a symptom of an underlying medical condition, the first step is to treat that condition.
 But if the tinnitus remains after treatment, or if it results from exposure to loud noise, health professionals recommend various non-medical options that may help reduce or mask the unwanted noise (See Masking Devices below).
 Sometimes, tinnitus goes away spontaneously, without any intervention at all.
 It should be understood, however, that not all tinnitus can be eliminated or reduced, no matter the cause.

 If you are having difficulty coping with your tinnitus, you may find counseling and support groups helpful.
 Ask your doctor for a referral.

 If the cause of your tinnitus is excessive earwax, your doctor will clean out your ears by suction with a small curved instrument called a curette, or gently flush it out with warm water.
 If you have an ear infection, you may be given prescription ear drops containing hydrocortisone to help relieve the itching and an antibiotic to fight the infection.

 Surgery may be necessary in rare cases of a tumor, cyst, or otosclerosis (a calcium deposit on the ear bone).

-If your tinnitus is the result of temporomandibular joint syndrome -- sometimes called TMJ -- your doctor will probably refer you to an orthodontist or other dental specialist for appropriate treatment.
+If your tinnitus is the result of temporomandibular disorder -- sometimes called TMD -- your doctor will probably refer you to an orthodontist or other dental specialist for appropriate treatment.